Open-Systems-Pharmacology/docs/part-3/importing-exporting-project-data-models.md

 A window opens where you can choose the directory and enter the \*.pkml file name.
 The file is saved an can be subsequently opened from MoBi®.

-## Export to PDF‌

-Via exporting the simulation to PDF format a report will be generated.
-For details please see [Reporting](../part-5/reporting.md).

 ## Exporting Simulation Structures To File‌

 You can export a PK-Sim® simulation to a text file that contains all model and simulation details: model structure, rate equations and parameter values.
 You can export the simulation by: